Preserving Italian American Heritage

 The Alghini Institute for Italian Americans (AIIA) is a federally recognized 501(c)(3) nonprofit.
 All donations are tax-deductible.

-EIN: 99-0439703Clean Streets Initiative — Current Focus
+EIN: 99-0439703Clean Streets Initiative — Active Pilot

 A Historical Journey